happystep/happystep.github.io/README.md

 How to use:

-Continue to click anywhere on the screen to continue emitting particles Down arrow will pause the particles
+Continue to click anywhere on the screen to continue emitting particles.
+Down arrow will pause the particles
 Left arrow will slowdown the particles, and right arrow will speedup the particles.